kerberos-io/documentation/70_installation/2_KiOS.md

     Welcome to kios-79e30bbb!
     [root@kios-79e30bbb ~]#

-Note that by default no root password is set, you can define a password with the **passwd** command.
+Note that by default no root password is set, you can define a password in the **/data/etc/kios.conf** file.

-    [root@kios-79e30bbb ~]# passwd
+    [root@kios-79e30bbb ~]# nano /data/etc/kios.conf
-    Changing password for root
-    New password:
-    Retype password:
-    Password for root changed by root
-    [root@kios-79e30bbb ~]#
+    [root@kios-79e30bbb ~]# reboot

+Add your password, save the file and reboot the system.